Racing flags: Black flag

 When the black flag is used for disciplinary reasons in most races in North America, a driver is required to return to pit lane for at minimum a drive-through penalty.
+In cases of damage, the car must return to the pits and team is given an opportunity make repairs and get the car up to an acceptable condition, after which time it may rejoin the race.
+In either case, a driver being black-flagged is given a short window (typically 3–5 laps) to adhere.
+If the driver fails to serve the black flag and return to the pits within the required window, officials will cease scoring of that car.
+In rare cases when a disciplinary black flag comes very near the end of the race, and the race finishes before the serving window closes, officials may simply issue an alternative penalty, such as a 1-lap penalty.
+This happened to Michael Andretti at the 1994 Indianapolis 500.

 A driver may be black-flagged for failing to maintain a reasonable minimum speed, even if no apparent damage or mechanical failure is present.
-In almost all cases, the team is given a chance to make repairs to the car and get it up to an acceptable condition.
 If the driver still cannot maintain minimum speed in relation to the leaders after repairs, the driver may be required to park for the remainder of the race.
 For example, NASCAR requires that a driver run at or above 115 percent of the fastest lap time by any driver in the final practice.
 (This can be converted to an average speed-limit based on the length of the course, which for oval tracks will be close to the actual speed limit at any given time.)
 IndyCar has a 105 percent rule, most notably used when officials parked Jean Alesi and Simona de Silvestro during the 2012 Indianapolis 500.
+In one rare case, during the 1969 Canadian Grand Prix, Al Pease became the only driver disqualified from a Formula One race for going too slow.

 In the case of snowmobile racing, the black flag comes in three stages to disqualification; the first flag is a warning to a racer, the second flag is a one-lap penalty, and the third is disqualification.
 In order for a snowmobile racer to receive a black flag, the racer must make contact with intent to inconvenience another racer.

-During the Coke Zero Suzuka 8 Hours (FIM World Endurance Championship), a black flag waved from the starter's stand designates the start of the race.
-In this case, it is not a penalty flag and is a nod solely to the race's sponsor, as Coke Zero utilizes the color black as its visual branding.

 Black flag with orange circle

 A mechanical black flag is a black flag with an orange disc in its center which indicates that a vehicle is being summoned to the pits due to serious mechanical problems or loose bodywork that presents a risk to other competitors.
-At some road racing events, it is used to summon the vehicle to the pits to inform the driver of violation "maximum sound levels.”
-Also known as the 'Meatball' flag.
+At some road racing events, it is used to summon the vehicle to the pits to inform the driver of violation "maximum sound levels".
+Also known as the "meatball" flag.